 Since income taxes come from employee wages, you won’t consider them in your payroll budget.
 However, it can be useful to know these figures so you can plan for withholdings each month.
 Compute them using average wage amounts.
 If you have historical data to work with, this will be pretty simple.
-For new positions, use historical data of similar positions as a guide, or make a general estimate of 24%, which is the maximum withholding.
+For new positions, use historical data of similar positions as a guide.

 Project Overtime Costs

-In general, most companies estimate overtime at 10% to 15% of their annual payroll budget.
-However, you should not simply calculate this number, divide by 12, and add it to your budget.
+In general, most companies estimate overtime to total 10% to 15% of their annual payroll budget.
+However, using a general estimate is not an effective way to create an overtime budget.
 Rather, think about which positions are most likely to accrue overtime and when.
 Then, calculate the anticipated overtime for that month and enter it into the budget.

 - Do certain positions work more overtime than others?